HoGentTIN/linux-training-hogent/modules/file_system_tree/030_file_system_tree_theory.md

 #### /dev/tty and /dev/pts

 For example, `/dev/tty1` represents a terminal or console attached to the system.
-(Don\'t break your head on the exact terminology of \'terminal\' or \'console\', what we mean here is a command line interface.)
+(Don't break your head on the exact terminology of 'terminal' or 'console', what we mean here is a command line interface.)
 When typing commands in a terminal that is part of a graphical interface like Gnome or KDE, then your terminal will be represented as `/dev/pts/1` (1 can be another number).